 Copyright ©2000-2018, Chris Pressey, Cat's Eye Technologies.

 All rights reserved.

 What is this?

-This is the reference distribution of noit o' mnain worb, a probabilistic particle automaton described (awkwardly) in the next section.
+This is the reference distribution of noit o' mnain worb, a probabilistic particle automaton devised in the year 2000 and described (awkwardly) in the next section.

 It contains the reference implementation, as a Perl script which

 uses the (included) Console::Virtual library, in the